Strategic Advisors for Sydney Development Sites

 Co-Founder

-Previously at leading architecture firms SJB and PBD Architects, Chaim was involved in the delivery of some of Sydney's most iconic residential developments.
-Chaim brings deep technical proficiency and a practical understanding of the full development lifecycle.
+Previously at leading architecture firms SJB and PBD Architects, Chaim has been involved in the delivery of some of Sydney's most prominent residential developments.
+With a background in architecture and planning, he brings a deep understanding of development feasibility, built form, and the broader strategic considerations that underpin successful projects.

 LinkedIn →